 To reduce the risk of experience losses, the investment policy incorporates a dynamic asset allocation process.
-Under the dynamic asset allocation process, the investment asset mix shifted in 2018 as the adjusted solvency ratio exceeded 95%.
-The ultimate target allocation is 85% fixed income and 15% equities.
+Under the dynamic asset allocation process, the investment asset mix shifted in 2020 as the adjusted solvency ratio exceeded 100% where the ultimate target allocation shift was triggered and will remain at 85% fixed income and 15% equities.